seesea2/flexi-tracker-doc/use cases/timeoff.md

 ## Offday Taken

 1. No approval is needed for taking offday.
-2. Admin can take offday on behalf of users.
+2. Admin can create offday record on behalf of users.